 Task: how much oxygen is in a flask?

 Task: What's the volume of this gas at normal conditions?
-(Note that normal conditions are the pressure of 1 atmosphere and 1-celsius temperature.
+(Note that normal conditions are the pressure of 1 atmosphere and 0 degrees Celsius temperature.

-We can enter these data in the calculator and choose what is needed to be counted (amount of moles, new volume, temperature of pressure) and input other data if needed and get a result.
+We can enter this data in the calculator and choose what we want to find - number of moles, new volume, temperature or pressure, then input remaining data if needed and get a result.

 Now some formulas